- 1 Breast Augmentation Is an Upgrade to Your Whole Appearance

 Ideally, most bruising, pain, swelling and discomfort will abate after 2-3 weeks.
 However, it may take longer before you can comfortably sleep in any position but flat on your back.
 Allow several weeks before undertaking serious physical activity.
 Overexertion will only impede your healing and your end result.

 Dr. Wooten’s post-operative plan emphasizes quick recovery.
 She recommends specific stretches and movements very soon after surgery.
 Exercises like arm raises will help to decrease swelling and stiffness.
-A lot can be achieved by stretching the muscles under which the implant was placed.
 Following your surgeon’s post-surgery advice will allow for a swift recovery time.

 There are limited options for women who want an enhanced look.
-Surgery is clearly the most effective one.
+Surgery is clearly the most effective way to augment the breasts.
 Patients should be cautious.
 Non-surgical options, such as pills and creams which are supposed to “naturally” augment breasts, are largely ineffective.
 These products make claims that are often based on little or no clinical evidence.
 These products by no means offer a guaranteed result.

 Breast enlargement pills are typically sold as herbal supplements.
 This means they are regulated by the FDA as foods, as opposed to pharmaceuticals.
-As “foods,” herbal supplements are not required to meet the same strict standards as drugs & over-the counter medications for effectiveness, safety, or proper manufacturing practices.
+As “foods,” herbal supplements are not required to meet the same strict standards as drugs and over-the-counter medications for effectiveness, safety, or proper manufacturing practices.

 Breast implants are not lifetime devices.
 They will eventually require replacement.
 The length of time before a replacement is necessary varies from patient to patient.
 In general, Dr. Wooten recommends replacing them every 10-12 years.